corcusinc/github-ads/README.md

 [See this in context: Brew](examples/brew.md)

-Please contact us if you have suggestions on how we can make this better: info@corcus.io
+Please leave an issue if you have suggestions on how we can make this better